christopher-fu/gale_server/docs/project_description.md

     schedules.

-Gale tries to solve this by allowing an event creator to specify where and when he will go at a certain time.
+Gale tries to solve this by allowing an event creator to specify where and when he will go.
 The event invite is then sent out to invitees, who must immediately respond to the invite with a simple tap.
 Event creators can choose who to invite from a list of friends.
-This way, there is no quibbling about the time and place: it is set in stone beforehand, and the event owner cannot change it after the event is made.
+This way, there is no quibbling about the time and
+place: it is set in stone beforehand, and the event owner cannot change it after the event is made.
 Gale handles the invitation process for the user so he does not have to track each invitee down.
 Invitees who decline an invitation will not receive any more notifications about it.

 ## Technical details
 Gale currently consists of two parts: the backend (uses Phoenix, a web framework